24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 ruins of Cantona

 It’s crazy that the Cantona Archaeological Site isn’t mentioned more in travel guides and isn’t visited more by tourists.
-I didn’t know about it until I visited the Anthropology Museum in Mexico City, where there is a whole section devoted to artifacts from Cantona.
+I didn’t know about it until I visited the Anthropology Museum in Mexico City, where a whole section is devoted to Cantona artifacts.
 The photos of the site look fantastic—great views of the volcanoes.

 Cantona was the largest pre-Hispanic city in Mexico.
 According to Lonely Planet, it was prospering between 600 and 1,000 CE with a population of 80,000 people.